 So, right before my final semester (yes, just 10 weeks from graduation) I withdrew from nursing school.

 You guys know the rest of the story . . .
 1 year after quitting nursing school, I returned to complete my degree.
 Ending with a 3.89 overall GPA, landing a spot in a Trauma I ICU, precepting, charging, and starting NRSNG.com, and now reaching literally millions of nurses and nursing students each week.

 With that said . . .
 I want to offer you 7 tips that will help you stay mentally sane during nursing school.

 Full disclosure . . .
-I DID NOT do these things during my program . . . and I nearly went insane and that is why I temporally quit nursing school.
+I DID NOT do these things during my program . . . and I nearly went insane and that is why I temporarily quit nursing school.

 They say hindsight is 20/20 and I feel that had I done these things during my program I might not have hated it so much and actually come out a better person.
 I do try to implement these 7 things into my daily life now.

-- Realize that after nursing school is when you begin to learn in exponential leaps.
+Realize that after nursing school, you begin to learn in exponential leaps.

 I dropped out of nursing school.
 And let me be completely honest with you.
 I don’t really regret it too much.
 Nope, I don’t regret that I quit nursing school at all.

 My mind was in such a bad place.
 I can’t imagine how tainted, angry, and just plain horrible I would have been at my first job had I started working at that point.

 After I withdrew I turned nursing off in my brain.
 I didn’t think about nursing at all for about 7 months.
 I had no plan to return to school.